-Figure 5 | TBD
+Figure 5: TBD

-Preliminary results
+Preliminary Results

-Imaging conditions: From already acquired experiments with unbounded HBEC and HT1080 cell cultures we measured the conditions required for reconstruction of orientation and velocity fields.
-Phase contrast imaging with 10X objective enables orientation reconstruction and segmentation of individual cells (Figure 6).
-Imaging with 4X is sufficient for cell orientation reconstruction of HBEC cells.
-HBEC maximal velocities were approximately 70 µm/hr, which requires 5 min delay between frames with 10X objective to measure velocity field with PIV algorithm.
-The velocity of HT1080 did not exceed 20 µm/hr, which required time resolution of 15 min using 10X objective.
+Imaging conditions: From experiments already performed with unbound HBEC and HT1080 cell cultures, we measured the conditions required for reconstruction of orientation and velocity fields.
+Phase contrast imaging with a 10X objective enables orientation reconstruction and segmentation of individual cells (Figure 6).
+Imaging at 4X is sufficient for cell orientation reconstruction of HBEC cells.
+HBEC maximal velocities are approximately 70 µm/h, which requires a 5-min delay between frames with a 10X objective to measure velocity field with PIV algorithm.
+The velocity of HT1080 does not exceed 20 µm/h, which requires a time resolution of 15 min using a 10X objective.